Rotator Cuff Tear Bismarck, MO

 Common Rotator Cuff Injuries

 Rotator cuff injuries are either caused by acute trauma or chronic degeneration.
-Trauma can happen when you lift a heavy object or overstretch your arm.
-Degeneration happens due to overuse or general weakening of the muscles and tendons with age.
-Whatever type of pain or injury you are feeling in your shoulder, the Bismarck, MO movement health experts at Axes physical are here to guide you in your recovery.
+Trauma can transpire when you fall on your shoulder or your arm is stretched too far.
+Degeneration transpires due to overuse or customary weakening of the muscles and tendons with age.
+Whatever type of pain or injury you are experiencing in your shoulder, the Bismarck, MO movement health experts at Axes physical are here to shepherd you as you heal.

-1. Rotator cuff tears are caused because of trauma or can be more chronic in nature.
-A complete, or full-thickness, rotator cuff tear completely separates the tendon from the bone.
-Usually, a rotator cuff tear is a partial tear, which hurts the tendon but does not completely separate it from the bone.
-They can the result of trauma, such as falling, but most rotator cuff tears are from overuse or repeating day-to-day motions over time like swimming.
-They start with fraying and in time tear.
-Many chronic, partial thickness rotator cuff tears do not have symptoms with many people not knowing that they have them.
+1. Rotator cuff tears happen because of trauma or can be more chronic in nature.
+The most common tear is a partial tear, which damages a tendon, while a full-thickness tear completely separates a tendon from the bone.
+They can the result of trauma, such as falling, but most rotator cuff tears are from overuse or repeating daily motions over time like repeatedly lifting heavy objects.
+They begin with fraying and ultimately tear.
+Often, people with partial tears do not know they have them.
 Some chronic degeneration tears are only noticed after a light injury.

 2. Rotator cuff tendinopathy (tendinitis or tendinosis), happens when one of the tendons is inflamed or otherwise irritated.
-The pain occurs in the area just outside the joint.
-Teninopathy frequently happens to overhead athletes or those who work with their arms overhead.
-The irritation is often because of weakness or incorrect posture.
+Patients typically feel pain in the area surrounding the joint.
+Teninopathy regularly happens to people who frequently lift their arms overhead, whether in sports or in their occupation.
+The irritation is often caused by rotator cuff weakness, improper posture, and weakness of the muscles bordering the shoulder.

-3. Impingement takes place when the tendon of the rotator cuff becomes “impinged” during specific arm motions.
-Often caused by repetitive shoulder activities, injury, or age.
+3. Impingement is caused by a tendon rubbing on a shoulder blade.
+Typically the result of overhead activities.
 Impingement syndrome can later lead to chronic rotator cuff irritation and partial tearing.

 Rotator Cuff Tear | Axes Physical Therapy Bismarck, MO